 Carnegie Endowment for International Peace Junior Fellows Program : The program provides one year fellowships to graduating seniors and individuals who have graduated during the past academic year.
 Students who have begun their graduate studies are not eligible.
 Fellows work as research assistants to the Endowment’s senior associates working on such projects as non-proliferation, democracy building, trade policy, China-related issues, Russian-US relations, terrorism, etc.

 There is a list of participating universities which nominate the candidates.
 No applications are accepted directly from students.
 CUNY participating institutions are Brooklyn College, City College, and Hunter College as well as the CUNY Baccalaureate Program.
 Eight to Ten fellows are selected each year.
-The Fellow positions are paid, full-time positions for one year with a gross salary of $33,000.00 a year plus a full benefits package.
+Fellows are currently paid a gross salary of $3,000.00 per month ($36,000 per year) plus a full benefits package.

 The Clarendon Fund Scholarship : The Clarendon Fund Scholarship provides funding to cover tuition and fees and a generous living stipend.
 Its goal is to support the best students worldwide as decided by experts in each applicant’s field and to allow these talented students to study at Oxford regardless of their financial resources.
 Established in 2001, the Clarendon Fund has grown significantly since its inception, receiving generous support from its sponsor, the Oxford University Press.
 Less than 10% of applicants receive the scholarship in any given year.